 And even if your home only suffers minor damage, but later the government decides your home must be torn down, you still may claim a casualty loss as long as it happens within 120 days of the disaster [source: Bell].

-For more about taxes and deducting losses, check out the links on the next page.
+For more about taxes and deducting losses, check out the links below.